500 Supreme Court Judgments Concerning Labor Law

 2. Determination of the Existence of Executive's and Internal Subcontractor[so-sa-jang]'s Employee Status under the Labor Standards Act

 c.
-G and H did not subscribe to the so-called "four major insurances," including pension insurance, employment insurance, industrial accident compensation insurance, and health insurance, in relation to this company.
-Additionally, during this period, the defendant paid value-added tax and comprehensive income tax on behalf of G and H, which they were required to pay as business owners.
+G and H did not enroll in the so-called four major insurances (pension, employment insurance, industrial accident compensation insurance, health insurance) related to this company.
+Moreover, during this period, the defendant paid the value-added tax and comprehensive income tax on behalf of G and H, who were registered as business owners.

 << < 1 > >>